RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/debuginfo/node/bdb.md

 	GET /v1/debuginfo/node/bdb/{int: bdb_uid}

-Fetch debuginfo tarfile which contains logs and other system information used for troubleshooting, for the given bdb.
+Fetch debuginfo tarfile which contains logs and other system information used for troubleshooting for the given database.

 #### Required permissions